sameerkumaragrawal/GEM/README.md

 Version 3.0:
 - Edit and delete/restore previous events
 - Date and time stored and displayed for each event
+- Screenshot sharing via social networking apps
 - Improved viewing of event history
 - Auto complete member names imported from phone contacts
 - Auto complete suggestions for event and group names

 Version 2.x:
 - Support for all screen sizes and resolutions
-- Check a member's total payment and consumption summary within the group
+- Each member's total payment and consumption summary within the group
 - Two types of events - group expense and individual expense
-- Filter history corresponding to a member
-- Hint text for filling consumption amount
 - Multiple currency support